 Please, attach also publication information (title / number) to come.

 NB!
-If you have research funding from the Academy of Finland (from 2021 onward), please include this information in to your message.
+If you have research funding from the Research Council of Finland (from 2021 onward), please include this information in to your message.

 We will find out publishing policy and conditions.
 Additional information: article versions.